rruy/quake-log/README.md

 ## Instructions to install and run project

 #### Installation
-You need run the commands lines above in your terminal
+You need run the commands lines below in your terminal
 ```
 $ gem build quake-log.gemspec
 ```